-JNM Jr is a maternal-fetal medicine (MFM) consultant to Mississippi Blue Cross Blue Shield and the Mississippi Perinatal Quality Collaborative.
-He is a member of several American Congress of Obstetricians and Gynecologists (ACOG) committees including the Global Operations Advisory Group, Compensation, and the Telehealth WorkGroup, and a member of the International Federation of Gynecology and Obstetrics (FIGO) Preterm Birth Working Group.
-He is a teacher, lecturer, and speaker about HELLP syndrome for the District VII ACOG, ACOG ACM Postgraduate Course on HELLP and Hypertensive Disorders of Pregnancy, and similar topics in Peru/Mexico/Philippines.
-JNM Jr is also an author of a number of references cited in this monograph
+JNM Jr is a maternal-fetal medicine consultant and obstetrician gynecologist to Mississippi Blue Cross Blue Shield and the Mississippi Perinatal Quality Collaborative.
+He is a member of several American Congress of Obstetricians and Gynecologists (ACOG) committees including the Global Operations Advisory Group, Compensation, and the Telehealth WorkGroup, chair of the ACOG 2018 Task Force on Pregnancy and Heart Disease, and a member of the International Federation of Gynecology and Obstetrics (FIGO) Non-communicable Diseases Committee.
+He is a teacher, lecturer, and speaker about HELLP syndrome for the ACOG, Federación LatinoAmericana de Sociedades de Obstetrícia y Ginecologia (FLASOG) and Mexican Federation of Colleges of Obstetrics and Gynecology (FEMECOG).
+JNM Jr is also an author of a number of references cited in this topic.

-Dr James N. Martin Jr would like to gratefully acknowledge Dr Marium G. Holland and Dr Alex C. Vidaeff, the previous contributors to this monograph.
+Dr James N. Martin Jr would like to gratefully acknowledge Dr Marium G. Holland and Dr Alex C. Vidaeff, the previous contributors to this topic.
 MGH declares that she has no competing interests.
-ACV is an author of a number of references cited in this monograph.
+ACV is an author of a number of references cited in this topic.

 Professor and Director